Lauri Dalla Valle: Molde

 Fulham confirmed that Dalla Valle had left the club on a permanent basis on 25 February 2013 to join Norwegian team Molde managed by ex–Manchester United player Ole Gunnar Solskjær.
 Dalla Valle played four matches without scoring a goal for Molde, until he left the club after half a year in July 2013.

 Sint-Truiden

 On 5 July 2013, Dalla Valle joined Belgian Second Division side Sint-Truiden on a three-year contract.
 He was released on 13 June 2014 after a single season.
 He then went on trial with Vicenza in July.

 Crewe

-He re-joined Crewe in December 2014, signing a contract until June 2016.
+He rejoined Crewe in December 2014, signing a contract until June 2016.
 Dalle Valle was released by Crewe at the end of the 2015–16 season.

 Zemun

 In August 2017 he joined newly promoted Serbian SuperLiga side FK Zemun.
 He made his debut in the 2017–18 Serbian SuperLiga on 26 August 2017, in the 7th round in a home game against OFK Bačka in a home draw 1–1.
 He debuted as an 82nd-minute substitute of Lithuanian striker Justas Lasickas.
 He was released on 1 November 2017.